GallaFrancesco/mvc/README.md

 # mvc

-An MPD music visualizer, based on curses.
-It works by reading the fifo output of an MPD instance.
+Minimal MPD music visualizer, based on curses.
+Works by reading the fifo output of an MPD instance.
-It performs a Fast Fourier Transform of the raw PCM data provided by MPD.

 ## Requirements

-No external dependencies other than GCC (or another C99 compatible compiler).
+**No external dependencies** other than **GCC** (or another C99 compatible compiler).

-**Optional**: [libmpdclient](https://github.com/MusicPlayerDaemon/libmpdclient) to display current status (song / elapsed time / etc)
+**Optional**: [libmpdclient](https://github.com/MusicPlayerDaemon/libmpdclient) to display current status (song / elapsed time / etc).

 The fifo output of MPD needs to be enabled.
-To do so, simply place this in your mpd.conf:
+To do so, simply place this in your *mpd.conf*:

 ```
 audio_output {